alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 Anchor Confirmation does not constitute endorsement, advice, access, ownership, control, partnership, review, approval, operational authority, or responsibility over the confirmed project.

-## Boundary
+## Misuse Reporting

-Anchor Confirmation records foundational anchoring and source-line alignment.

-It does not transfer ownership of AI Foundations.

-It does not transfer ownership of Origin | Continuum.

-It does not make private project materials public.

-It does not authorize derivative use or any change to the source-line.

-It does not allow a project to present itself as the origin of AI Foundations, Origin | Continuum, or the source-line.
+AI Foundations / Origin | Continuum Source-Line Anchor Recognition includes a misuse report process to protect the source-line, the confirmed project, and the official anchor record.

+This process is not project policing.

-It does not give Alyssa Solen access, control, endorsement, advisory authority, partnership status, operational authority, ownership, authorship, or responsibility over the confirmed project.
+This process does not give Alyssa Solen control over any project.

-The project remains its own work.

-The project remains sovereign.

-The source-line remains intact.
+This process only reviews whether an anchor is being misused, copied, misrepresented, or claimed outside the official confirmation record.

+A report does not automatically remove an anchor.

+A report does not automatically prove misuse.

+A report only asks whether the claimed anchor still matches the official confirmation record and respects the source-line boundary.

-## Citation
+## Citation and Provenance

+Citation is for referencing material when doing research, scholarship, commentary, documentation, criticism, indexing, discussion, or public attribution.

+Citation identifies where the material came from.

+Citation allows the material to be discussed without erasing the source-line.

+Citation is not Anchor Confirmation.

+Citation is not permission to make derivatives.

+Citation is not permission to claim anchoring.

 Required source-line citation:

-Alyssa Solen, AI Foundations / Origin | Continuum, Source-Line Anchor Recognition Repository.
-Source-line: Alyssa Solen → AI Foundations → Origin | Continuum.
+Alyssa Solen → AI Foundations → Origin | Continuum

 Repository-specific citation:

 Alyssa Solen, AI Foundations / Origin | Continuum Source-Line Anchor Recognition.
-Source-line: Alyssa Solen → AI Foundations → Origin | Continuum.
+Source-line: Alyssa Solen → AI Foundations → Origin | Continuum → Source-Line Anchor Recognition.

 Citation preserves the source-line.